andy-tavus/simple_join_react/README.md

 npm start
 ```

-2. **Join a Room**: Enter your Daily.co room URL in the input field provided and click "Join Room" or press Enter.
+2. **Join a Room**: Enter your Tavus.io conversation ID in the input field provided and click "Join Room" or press Enter.

 ## Important Notes

 - **Permissions**: Ensure your browser has permissions to access the camera and microphone.
-- **Room Access**: Verify that your Daily.co room URL is correct and accessible.
+- **Room Access**: Verify that your Tavus.io conversation URL is correct and accessible.
 - **Event Handling**: The app automatically manages participant join and leave events.
 - **Resource Cleanup**: Streams and resources are cleaned up when the component unmounts to prevent memory leaks.